top of page

 4. Just wear whatever you want...at the end of it all you aren't about to compete in the Olympics so be comfortable, make your own fashion statement, smile for the camera and don't forget horses like treats ;) (but seriously avoid the flip flops).

-Looking for a horseback riding tour? check out www.sandyhoofsstlucia.com for some scenic beach rides along the North Eastern coast and www.mornechouval.com if you'd like to check out Morne Coubaril Estate or the Volcano on horseback.
+Looking for a horseback riding tour? check out www.sandyhoofsstlucia.com for some scenic beach rides along the North Eastern coast.

 A lady horseback riding on the beach with Sandy Hoofs St. Lucia